-There are five stages to the recruitment process for police officers.
+There are six stages to the recruitment process for police constables:

 The application form[+ / -]